 The coefficient is often written as:

-e0 = 8.85 * 10-12 Cl2 / (Nm2) - electrical constant
+e0 \u003d 8.85 * 10-12 C2 / (Nm2) - electrical constant

 Coulomb's law is written in the form:

-Any medium except vacuum has e> 1
+For any medium except vacuum e > 1

-In practice, fractional units are used - μC (10-6), mC (10-3)
+In practice, they use submultiple units - μC (10-6), μC (10-3)

-1 Cl contains 6 * 1018 electron charges.
+1 C contains 6 * 1018 electron charges.

 Consider a system of two positive point charges q1 and q2.